kdshea/Exploradex-Server/README.md

 # Project Overview

 This is the third project I did for a Software Engineering Immersive course through General Assembly London.
 I worked with [Serhan Miah](https://github.com/SerhanMiah) and [Chris Rainey](https://github.com/chrainey).
-The Travel Library is a travel site where users can explore destinations, leave reviews, and upload photos of destinations they have explored.
+Exploradex is a travel site where users can explore destinations, leave reviews, and upload photos of destinations they have explored.
 Users register and create a profile.
 Their reviews are displayed on their profile page to show where they’ve traveled, as well as on the destination’s page.

 # Deployment Link